 Average Wind Speed

 The predominant average hourly wind direction in Irkutsk varies throughout the year.

 The wind is most often from the north for 3.6 months, from March 21 to July 10, with a peak percentage of 38% on April 20.
 The wind is most often from the west for 8.4 months, from July 10 to March 21, with a peak percentage of 39% on January 1.

 To characterize how pleasant the weather is in Irkutsk throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Irkutsk for general outdoor tourist activities is from late June to mid August, with a peak score in the last week of July.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Irkutsk for general outdoor tourist activities is from late June to early August, with a peak score in the third week of July.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Irkutsk for hot-weather activities is for the entire month of July, with a peak score in the third week of July.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.

 Our cloud cover score is 10 for fully clear skies, falling linearly to 9 for mostly clear skies, and to 1 for fully overcast skies.

 Our precipitation score, which is based on the three-hour precipitation centered on the hour in question, is 10 for no precipitation, falling linearly to 9 for trace precipitation, and to 0 for 0.04 inches of precipitation or more.